ushelp/EasyCheck/doc/readme-en.md

 ```

 >
-> Help , by default to avoid unnecessary server requests authentication code verification conducted only when the form is submitted , the keyboard does not bounce and validation parameters loses focus .
-Implementation code :
+> That by default in order to avoid unnecessary server requests, only when the form is submitted captcha validation, not in the key up and lose focus when validated parameters.
+The implementation code:
->
+> EasyCheck.easyCheckIgnore["[vc]"]=true;
-> EasyCheck.easyCheckIgnore ["vc"] = true;
-> Vc verification code rule , when the keyboard pops up and lose focus not verified , validated only when the form is submitted `EasyCheck.easyCheckIgnore`parameters can be set to ignore the validator bounce and focus authentication , and can be modified according to the needs of the keyboard pops up is false, the representative and lose focus when open authentication.
+> `EasyCheck.easyCheckIgnore` parameter can be set up and the focus of the validation to ignore the validator, can according to need to modify to false, representatives of key up and validation of the open when loses focus.
->

-#### 2 Combination combination validator:
+#### 2 Combination validator:

 ```HTML
 <Validator internal name>                                  <use>